danieleteti/delphimvcframework/README.md

 * Stable and solid, used by small/mid/big projects since 2010

 * Very fast!
-(2.x was pretty fast and now, 3.x is 60% faster than the 2.x!)

-* Support group at https://www.facebook.com/groups/delphimvcframework with more than 4900 active members
+* Support group at https://www.facebook.com/groups/delphimvcframework with more than 6000 active members

 * Can be used in load balanced environment

 * Wizard for the Delphi IDE.
 It makes DelphiMVCFramework even more simple to use!

-* Optional session support
+* Optional server side session support

 * JSON Web Token Support (JWT) (check [sample](https://github.com/danieleteti/delphimvcframework/tree/master/samples/jsonwebtoken))